GarboMuffin/muffin.ink/content/blog/2025-04-12-bananatron/index.md

 ### Case study: Buttercup

 [Buttercup](https://buttercup.pw) is a password manager built using Electron.
 Passwords are stored in an encrypted database.
-Because the database is encrypted, it is reasonably safe to upload it to cloud storage, so the app has builtin support for providers such as Dropbox and Google Drive.
+Because the database is encrypted, it is reasonably safe to upload it to cloud storage, so the app has built-in support for providers such as Dropbox and Google Drive.

 <img src="buttercup.png" width="1085" height="742">